wkhere/stackless/Doc/library/os.rst

    Set the list of supplemental group ids associated with the current process to *groups*. *groups* must be a sequence, and each element must be an integer identifying a group.
-This operation is typical available only to the superuser.
+This operation is typically available only to the superuser.
    Availability: Unix.

    .. versionadded:: 2.2